-Each Submittal shall be full and complete and shall be assigned a unique, sequential number, clearly noted on the transmittal cover sheet.
+Each Submittal shall be assigned a unique, sequential number, clearly noted on the transmittal cover sheet.
 Original Submittals shall be assigned a unique numeric Submittal number.
 Revised Submittals shall bear an alphanumeric designation which consists of the unique Submittal number assigned to the original Submittal followed by a letter of the alphabet to represent that it is a subsequent Submittal of the original.